julianmelero/TypeScript/README.md

 13. Singleton (SOLID)
 14. Promises
 15. App (Type HTTP Response)
-16. Functions to classes
+    * Functions to classes
-17. Main 2.
+    * Main 2.
 Product Memory
+    * Connect to Web API

 ## What are DTOs?
 When you shouldn't send id or other param like created at, we can omit this, for example, in mongodb or in RDB.